Accessibility in Multi-Modal Content: Best Practices for Inclusivity

 Tips for Success / Pro Tips

-Start by treating accessibility as an operational capability, not a checkbox.
+View accessibility as an essential operational capability rather than just a checkbox to tick off.
 Implement automation for repeatable tasks, then layer human review where nuance matters.
-That combination reduces manual work while keeping content compliant and usable for real people.
+This approach cuts down on manual work while ensuring content stays compliant and usable for everyone.

 • Bold lead-in: Prioritize content types.
 Focus first on high-traffic pages and evergreen posts.